-You have a few options if you already have individual coverage.
-No matter when your coverage started in 2016, you must renew your current plan or choose a new plan.
-To avoid gaps in coverage, this must be done by December 15, 2016 for January 1, 2017 coverage.
+You have a few options if you already have Individual and Family coverage.
+No matter when your coverage started, you must renew your current plan or enroll in a new plan.
+To avoid gaps in coverage, this must be done by December 15 for January 1 coverage.

-Your current health insurance carrier will send you a letter and information about your renewal.
+We will send you a letter and information about your renewal prior to the start of the Open Enrollment Period.
 In most cases, you have the opportunity to keep your current plan.
-If your carrier no longer offers your current plan, it should offer you a renewal in a similar plan.
+If we no longer offer your current plan your enrolled in, we will offer you a similar plan.

-If you don’t want to renew your current health insurance plan, you can choose a new plan for 2017.
-Medical Mutual and other insurers offer a number of subsidy-eligible and non-subsidy-eligible health plans for you to consider.
-If you are eligible for a federal subsidy, you can also shop for plans on the public Marketplace.
+If you don’t want to renew your current health insurance plan, you can enroll in a new plan.
+Medical Mutual offers a number of subsidy-eligible and non-subsidy-eligible health plans for you to consider.
+If you are eligible for a federal subsidy, you can also shop our plans on the Federal Marketplace.
 You can also enroll in a plan directly through Medical Mutual.

-You can also get help by calling a health insurer directly.
 Medical Mutual’s licensed agents can help you choose a plan if you have a subsidy or if you don’t.
 They can also help you through any changes to your subsidy.
-You can reach them at 1.866.488.3266.
+You can reach them at 1-866-488-3266.

-All 2016 individual plans end on December 31, 2016.
-Be sure to pick a new plan online or by phone by December 15, 2016, for a January 1, 2017, start date.
+All Individual and Family plans end on December 31.
+Be sure to pick a new plan online or by phone by December 15 for a January 1 start date.
 This will avoid any gap in your health insurance coverage.

 If you need help comparing different types of health insurance plans, view our guide.

-Here are the important dates to remember when renewing your health insurance plan or choosing a new plan:
+Here are the important dates to remember when renewing or choosing a new plan:

 Reporting Status Changes

-It’s also important to report any status changes whether you’re renewing your plan or picking a new plan.
-Status changes could have happened in 2016 or you might anticipate them in 2017.
+It’s also important to report any status changes whether you’re renewing or picking a new plan.
 These changes include:

 - Changes in income